-For inclusion in the study volunteers must fulfill the following criteria:
+For inclusion in the study volunteers should fulfill the following criteria:

 - 1. Provision of signed and dated, written informed consent prior to any study-specific procedures - 2.
-Volunteers will be males or females aged 18 to 50 years and with a weight of at least 50 kg and body mass index between 18 and 30 kg/m2 inclusive - 3.
-Females must have a negative pregnancy test at screening and on admission to the study center, must not be lactating and must be of nonchildbearing potential, confirmed at screening by fulfilling 1 of the following criteria: - Postmenopausal defined as amenorrhea for at least 12 months following cessation of all exogenous hormonal treatments and with follicle-stimulating hormone (FSH) and luteinizing hormone (LH) in the laboratory defined postmenopausal range - Documentation of irreversible surgical sterilization by hysterectomy, bilateral oophorectomy, or bilateral salpingectomy but not tubal ligation - 4.
-Volunteers will be wild type for the OCT2 gene (as tested for within the last 6 months prior to Day 1 in Period 1)
+Males or females aged 18 to 50 years and with a weight of at least 50 kg and body mass index (BMI) between 18 and 30 kg/m, inclusive - 3.
+Females must have a negative pregnancy test at screening and on admission to the study center, must not be lactating, and must be of nonchildbearing potential, confirmed at screening by fulfilling 1 of the following criteria: - Postmenopausal defined as amenorrhea for at least 12 months following cessation of all exogenous hormonal treatments and with follicle stimulating hormone and luteinizing hormone levels in the laboratory defined postmenopausal range

+Documentation of irreversible surgical sterilization by hysterectomy, bilateral oophorectomy, or bilateral salpingectomy but not tubal ligation

-For inclusion in the optional genetic and/or biomarker component(s) of the study, volunteers must fulfill the following additional criterion:
+For inclusion in the genetic and/or biomarker component(s) of the study, volunteers must fulfill the following additional criterion:

-5. Provision of signed, written, and dated informed consent for genetic research and the safety biomarker collection.
+4. Provision of signed, written, and dated informed consent for genetic research and the safety biomarker collection.
 If a volunteer declines to participate in the genetic component or the safety biomarker component of the study, there will be no penalty or loss of benefit to the volunteer.
 The volunteer will not be excluded from other aspects of the study described in this CSP, so long as they consent (see Appendix D of this CSP for details of biomarker research).